harlan-zw/to-vite-and-beyond-a-history-and-future-of-bundling/slides.md

 # Iron Age Problems

 - Incredibly painful to understand, configure and debug webpack
-- Dev-server and HMR builds do not scale well, very slow
+- Builds are not scaling well, getting very slow as application grows
 - Lots of boilerplate
 - node_modules big